greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd-boot.md

-**systemd-boot** (previously called **gummiboot**), is a simple UEFI boot manager which executes configured EFI images.
+**systemd-boot**, previously called **gummiboot**, is a simple UEFI boot manager which executes configured EFI images.
 The default entry is selected by a configured pattern (glob) or an on-screen menu.
-It is included with systemd since [systemd](https://www.archlinux.org/packages/?name=systemd) 220-2.
+It is included with the [systemd](https://www.archlinux.org/packages/?name=systemd), which is installed on an Arch system by default.

 It is simple to configure, but can only start EFI executables, such as the Linux kernel [EFISTUB](/index.php/EFISTUB "EFISTUB"), UEFI Shell, GRUB, the Windows Boot Manager, and such.